DAVID FLYNN

 A toplit double-height stairwell brightens up the centre of the house and the rear is animated with a large glazed screen and a bespoke lightbox rooflight so that the rear can enjoy sunshine from earlier in the day.

 The new work complements the character and style of the original house.
-One unusual feature of the original is the use of warm-coloured bull-nosed bricks and clay tiles for the window cills.
+One unusual feature of the original architecture is the use of warm-colored bull-nosed bricks and clay tiles for the window cills.
 We have taken this as a theme for the new rear elevation which has a South-westerly aspect.

 A feature fireplace salvaged from one of the bedrooms is reinstated in the new living room.
 Bookcase shelving is recessed between an original chimney breast and the new extension walls.